-The Lest Best teaching team consists of twelve experienced and professional teachers, all of whom specialize in Dutch as a second language.
+The Lest Best teaching team consists of sixteen experienced and professional teachers, all of whom specialize in Dutch as a second language.
 Our office manager is Liesbeth Ritfeld.
 She is responsible for the communication, organization and administration of Lest Best.
 Rachèl van de Kant takes care of everything in the field of registrations, intakes and course evaluations.
 The overall management of Lest Best is in the hands of Mike van Silfhout.

 Our students learn a language that is new to them.
 By doing this, they work on their future in the Netherlands.
 I like to witness that process.
 It is satisfying to guide the students.
 Having fun at learning is important to me.
 I am happy to engage my enthusiasm for the Dutch language.

 As a NT2-teacher, I can combine my interest in language with teaching.
 It’s very inspiring to teach students from many different cultural backgrounds.
 I enjoy witnessing the way they learn from each other and improve their language skills.
 By creating a safe and pleasant learning environment, I hope to motivate and enthuse students to learn Dutch in their own way.